haggertypat/DirectoryBundle/Resources/doc/README.markdown

 *Note*: ``ListingAdmin`` should use the custom controller (``CCETCDirectoryBundle:ListingAdmin``) from the bundle.

 ## Customization
+### Child Bundle
+To override templates, make your app bundle a child of the DirectoryBundle:

+    public function getParent()
+    {
+        return 'CCETCDirectoryBundle';
+    }

+### Layout
+If you'd like to extend the base layout, you'll need to give it a unique name (``app_layout.html.twig``) and set this template path in your config.

-### Overriding Templates, and Menu
+### Menu
-You can override many templates and the main menu using the config options above.
+You can override the main menu using the config options above.

 ### Translations
 You can override translations by copying the ``Resources/translations`` to your bundle.

 ### Entities
 You can add custom fields or field overrides to the entities you create.
 See http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html